 Many famous artists and craftsmen learned arts in the side of Daedalus.
 Among them was his nephew, Talos (not Talos of Crete), who was an excellent sculptor and inventor.
 Indeed Talos invented lathe, diabetes and perhaps saw (inspired by the teeth of snake or fishbone).

-Minos assigned the ingenious tradesman with the construction of the Palace of Knossos and the legendary Labyrinth.
-The artist constructed this huge project and many more, such as the sculpture of Ariadne in Knossos and many beautiful statues in Elounda, Knossos and Caria.
+Minos assigned the ingenious tradesman with the construction of the Palace of Knossos and the legendary Labyrinth of the Minotaur.
+The artist constructed this huge project and many more, such as the sculpture of Ariadne in Knossos and many beautiful statues in Elounda, Knossos and Karia.

 The anger of Minos